101t/elastix-api/README.md

 # Elastix API
-Elastix and Asterisk API to make FreePBX easy to manage, written using PHP4.
+Elastix and Asterisk API Provider to make FreePBX easy to manage, written using PHP4.

 ## Installation
 Open your Elastix (CentOS) terminal, and go to elastix directory, then download it: